affilicious/affilicious/readme.txt

 4. Optionally, put a rating and some votes for your products.

 == Changelog ==
+= 0.8.12 =
+* New: Added license page for extensions and themes.
+* New: Added Behat for automated functional testing.
+* Improvement: Allowed decimal numbers in details.
+* Improvement: Optimized the software code.
+* Fix: Fixed Amazon product update.

 = 0.8.11 =
 * Improvement: Made Affilicious more error tolerant.
 * Improvement: Changed the product menu name to the plural form.